mohamedshehada/Prediction-of-Product-Sales/README.md

   <img src = "explanatory1.png">
 </p>

-The histogram shows that the distribution of `Item_Outlet_Sales` is right-skewed, meaning most products have low to moderate sales.
+Most products have low or medium sales.
+Only a few products reach high sales.
+This shows an imbalance in product performance and highlights the need to improve weaker items.

 <p align = "center">
   <img src = "explanatory3.png">